First Trimester Yoga – Benefits and Poses to Try

 Is It Safe to Practise Yoga in the First Trimester of Pregnancy?

-Yes, yoga can be safely practised during the first trimester of pregnancy but only under the guidance of a certified yoga instructor who is aware of your health.
-There are certain asanas and poses which may inhibit the blood flow to the uterus and cause sprain or muscle spasms, hence yoga asanas should be practised with caution and under the guidance of a yoga instructor.
-You should also consult your gynaecologist before you start practising yoga.
+Yes, yoga can be safely practised during the first trimester of pregnancy, but only under the guidance of a certified yoga instructor aware of your health.
+Specific asanas and poses may inhibit the uterine blood flow and cause sprain or muscle spasms.
+Hence, yoga asanas should be practised with caution and under the guidance of a yoga instructor.
+You should also consult your gynaecologist before you start practising yoga (1).

 Benefits of Practising Yoga in the First Trimester of Pregnancy

-Yoga provides relief from the pain that comes with pregnancy.
-You’ll be able to cope better with the pain during the three trimesters by practising safe yoga asanas.
-Practising breathing techniques can help you stay relaxed and stress-free during pregnancy.
+Yoga provides relief from pregnancy pain.
+Practising safe yoga asanas can help you cope better with the pain during the three trimesters.
+Breathing techniques can also help you stay relaxed and stress-free during pregnancy (5).

 If you’ve struggled with mindfulness, practising yoga can help.
-By practising yoga, you will be mindfully aware of the life growing inside you and learn how to let go and live in the moment.
-Practising yoga can improve your mood and make you emotionally strong.
+By practising yoga, you will become mindful of the life growing inside you and learn how to let go and live in the moment.
+Yoga can also improve your mood and make you emotionally strong (7).

-Engaging in some or the other form of physical activity is important during pregnancy and even otherwise to stay healthy.
+Engaging in other forms of physical activity is important to stay healthy during pregnancy and even otherwise.
 While pregnant, practising simple yoga asanas can ensure that you stay physically active and relaxed at the same time.

-Women who experience sleep-related issues during pregnancy can greatly benefit from yoga.
+Women who experience sleep-related issues during pregnancy can significantly benefit from yoga.
 Yoga regulates sleep patterns and assists in hormonal imbalances, thus improving sleep quality.

 Yoga Routine to Follow During the First Trimester of Pregnancy